How to learn an American accent

 Ask yourself, would your accent stand up to audition nerves or the pressure of a film set?
 If you were offered the audition of a lifetime tomorrow – would your American accent get you through?

-The Screenwise American Accent workshop is taught by leading dialogue coach, Katherine Poulsen, who has taught at leading acting centers around the country and is quoted by Hugh Jackman to be “One of the best in the business.”
+The Screenwise American Accent workshop is taught by leading dialogue coach, Natasha McNamara, who has taught at leading acting centers around the country and is quoted by Hugh Jackman to be “One of the best in the business.”

 The workshop covers: